 In the age of the 24 hour news cycle, social media and unlimited publishing access to well, everyone, it’s important to put things into perspective.
 Does that mean you shouldn’t be worried?
 Of course not.
 Being worried is natural.
 We do however, want to avoid an infodemic, whereby we allow everything we read or hear to consume us.
 Keep things in context given the source of the information.
-The sources we list above including the CDC, WHO and others are reputable sources.
+The sources we list above including the CDC and Center for Infectious Disease Research and Policy are reputable.
 You’ll notice we didn’t include Twitter or Facebook :)

 What Kings III is Doing

 Masks Required: Face masks are required for all team members, regardless of vaccination status per CDC guidelines, at the corporate office when you are up from your desk.

 Office & Offsite Deep Clean: After an initial office & offsite deep clean, we have increased weekly office cleaning from two days to three.